Visa policy of Turkey

+Visitors to Turkey must obtain a visa from one of the Turkish diplomatic missions unless they are citizens from one of the visa-exempt countries or citizens eligible for an e-Visa.

 Document validity requirements

 Turkey requires visitors from all jurisdictions holding ordinary passports to have their documents valid for at least 60 days beyond the maximum duration of stay.
 For example, British citizens holding ordinary passports may be granted maximum 90-day duration of stay (within any 180-day period) without a visa.
 Thus their passports must be valid for at least 150 days when seeking entry into the country.

 Council of Europe treaties

 Under the European Agreement on Regulations governing the Movement of Persons between Member States of the Council of Europe, Turkey maintains special facilitations to citizens of some European countries.

 Citizens of Azerbaijan, Belgium, Bulgaria, France, Georgia, Germany, Greece, Hungary, Italy, Liechtenstein, Luxembourg, Malta, Moldova, the Netherlands, Northern Cyprus, Poland, Portugal, Romania, Spain, Switzerland, and Ukraine may use their ID cards instead of their passports to visit Turkey.

 Citizens of Belgium, France, Luxembourg, Portugal, Spain, and Switzerland may use ‘a passport expired for less than five years’, and citizens of Germany may use ‘a passport or an ID card expired for less than one year’ when entering Turkey.

 Document validity requirements do not apply to citizens of countries holding specified documents above.
 These requirements do not apply to citizens of Bulgaria holding ordinary passports as well; they are only required to present valid passport for duration of stay.

 Even though the facilitations by Turkey mentioned above, these are not reciprocated by said European countries towards Turkish citizens, except for Azerbaijan, Georgia, Moldova, Northern Cyprus, and Ukraine, where Turkish citizens may visit with valid ID cards.